Roguelike deck-building game: Gameplay aspects

 Encounters in these roguelike deck-building games are typically randomized, following roguelike producedural generation rules to make fair but different pathways through the game.
 Players are often given choices of which encounters, with more dangerous encounters offering greater rewards.
 There is often a final boss character and several mini-boss characters the player must fight through to successfully complete a runthrough.
 Because of the roguelike nature with numerous systems affected by the random nature, most roguelike deck-building games require intensive playtesting to make sure the game is properly balanced.

-The randomness of cards which are available to the player force them to develop strategies on the fly as they progresses further in the game.
+The randomness of cards which are available to the player force them to develop strategies on the fly as they progress further in the game.
 A player can improve themselves in a roguelike deckbuilder by learning from their past mistakes and finding new combinations of cards and effects that can help them succeed.
+A further aspect of roguelike deck-builders is balancing the size of one's deck, passing up rewards or using removal tools to keep the deck lean and its outcomes more predictable.

 History

 Richard Garfield, the creator of Magic: The Gathering, identified two earlier games that set the elements for roguelike deck-building games.
 The 1997 Magic: the Gathering video game had the player travel across the game world, winning rounds of Magic combat to gain cards to build and improve their deck.
 Dominion was introduced in 2008 as the first tabletop deck-building game, itself inspired by Magic: The Gathering.
 Dominion inspired several tabletop card games that followed.
 Some of these games were digitized for play on personal computers or mobile devices, but remained faithful adaptions of the physical game.

-The first true roguelike deck-building game is Dream Quest, a mobile game developed by Peter Whalen and released in 2014 (subsequently released for personal computers about a year later).
+One of the first roguelike deck-building video games was Dream Quest, a mobile game developed by Peter Whalen and released in 2014 (subsequently released for personal computers about a year later).
 Dream Quest, while graphically simple, incorporated the core elements of the genre.
 It caught the attention of Garfield.
 While Garfield had played more traditional deck-building games before, he stated of Dream Quest, "I became completely hooked when I realized that you really had to build a well rounded deck.
 Most deck building games reward you for picking a strategy and following it to the absolute exclusion of anything else."
-Whaler himself was inspired by Magic: The Gathering in creating Dream Quest.
-After Garfield's discovery of the game and reached out to Blizzard Entertainment to try it, which lead to Whalen being hired by Blizzard to help create their card game Hearthstone.
+Whalen himself was inspired by Magic: The Gathering in creating Dream Quest.
+After Garfield's discovery of the game, he reached out to Blizzard Entertainment and encouraged them to try it, which led to Whalen being hired by Blizzard to help create their card game Hearthstone.